2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

+# 2026-08-11 2:57 AM

+Model is being very, very dumb right now.
+It's like it can't figure out decent architecture or follow directions and wasting my time.
+I keep telling it over and over again to match existing project except what was chagned in the architecture project.
+It cannot figure out how to do that.
+In addition, it keeps adding really dumb requiremetns to the architecture READme when I only wanted it to add that simple requirement for one project.

 # 2026-08-10

 Barely started working and: